 - Firefly has this in The Serenity's crew.
 Mal "aims to misbehave" and loves ticking off The Alliance.

 - Virtually every American TV show made in the last forty years which even mentions government might as well flash "government, bad" on the screen in neon.

-- Occasionally subverted, however.
-On one occasion, Frank Burns was left in temporary command and decided that the medical staff were verging on alcoholism, and declares the 4077th 'dry'.
+- Other episodes play with this trope.
+For instance, Frank Burns was left in temporary command and decided that the medical staff were verging on alcoholism, and declares the 4077th 'dry'.
 By the end of the episode, despite Hawkeye's furious protests and rants, it's become clear and is portrayed as such that Frank did have a point, he just took it a bit too far.
 More brutally, on a later occasion Hawkeye himself is left in temporary command of the 4077th, and rapidly gains a different perspective on the sort of shenanigans he himself often pulls, to the point that he actually muses over charging B.J.
 Hunnicutt with being AWOL because he wasn't there when Hawkeye needed him for a medical crisis (he was responding to a different problem on his own, without authorization).
 Margaret even teases Hawkeye about this realization.

 - Played for laughs with Britta Perry on Community; she clearly believes this, about herself especially, but her overall cluelessness about many of the things she protests about (or life in general) and the fact that deep down she's basically sweet and Adorkable no matter how much she wishes she wasn't means that she generally tends to come across as self-righteous, annoying and not nearly as cool as she believes.

 - Agents of S.H.I.E.L.D. is Playing with a Trope.